Teens and Protein Powder

 Dietary supplements, even protein powders, are not tightly regulated by the FDA.
 There is a small amount of regulation on what supplement companies are allowed to claim, but for the most part, the supplement industry is still the wild wild west.

-2. Third Party Certification: If you can find a protein powder that has this, that means it has been tested by a third party and it’s safe to consume.
+- Third-Party Certification: If you can find a protein powder that has this, that means it has been tested by a third party and it’s safe to consume.
+Look for USP or NSF for Sport.

 How much is enough?